GuiBDBello/Shapezoid/README.md

 #### Eclipse

 1. `Right click your desktop project > Run as > Run Configurations...`.
-2. Select `Java Application` and in the top left click the icon `New launch configuration`.
+2. Select `Java Application` and in the top left, click the icon `New launch configuration`.
-3. As *Main class* select `DesktopLauncher.java`.
+3. As `Main class` select `DesktopLauncher.java`.
 4. Run your configuration.

 ### Build